mlyle/ConfAutomation/confdoc.md

         -   Set Monitoring Destination as "Cable Input".

-        -   Desktop Audio: set source of Desktop Audio to classroom
+        -   Desktop Audio: set source of Desktop Audio to classroomtelevision
-            > television

-        -   Mic Audio properties: set source of Mic to USB Audio Device
+        -   Mic Audio properties: set source of Mic to USB Audio Device (lapel mic)
-            > (lapel mic)

-        -   Mic2 Audio properties: set source of Mic2 to UM02
+        -   Mic2 Audio properties: set source of Mic2 to UM02 (conference microphone)
-            > (conference microphone)

         -   OK

-    -   In Audio Mixer panel: click gear next to audio source: Advanced
-        > audio properties: Make sure Desktop Audio, Mic, and Mic2 are
-        > all set to "Monitor and Output"
+    -   In Audio Mixer panel: click gear next to audio source: Advanced audio properties: Make sure Desktop Audio, Mic, and Mic2 are all set to "Monitor and Output"

-    -   In the Source panel, configure each of the video sources; click
-        > on each scene, double click on audio source, confirm you can
-        > get video from each of the appropriate sources.
+    -   In the Source panel, configure each of the video sources; click on each scene, double click on audio source, confirm you can get video from each of the appropriate sources.

         -   Classroom view set source to PTZ camera